maltsh/WhimsiPlay/docs/README.md

 # WhimsiPlay Toy Store

-Welcome to Perky Pets, your go-to destination for delightful toys! 🎉
+Welcome to WhimsiPlay, your go-to destination for delightful toys! 🎉

 ## Table of Contents
 - [About](#about)